Codeinwp/tweet-old-post/readme.txt

 == Description ==

-### What the plugin can do ?
+### Hhat does this plugin do?

-This plugin helps you keep your old posts alive by automatically sharing them and driving more traffic to them from Social Networks.
+This plugin (ROP) helps you keep your old posts alive by automatically sharing them and driving more traffic to them from Social Networks.
 It also helps you to promote your content.
-You can set sharing interval and number of posts to share to drive more traffic.For questions, comments, or feature requests, <a href="http://revive.social/support/?utm_source=readmetop&utm_medium=announce&utm_campaign=top">contact us</a>!
+You can set sharing interval and number of posts to share to drive more traffic.
+For questions, comments, or feature requests, <a href="http://revive.social/support/?utm_source=readmetop&utm_medium=announce&utm_campaign=top">contact us</a>!

-ROP can work as a facebook or twitter auto-poster and using it you can easily auto-share your posts on social media.
+ROP can work as a Facebook or Twitter auto-poster so you can easily auto-share your posts on social media.

 **Revive Old Post provides the following features**

-- Share new and old posts.
+- Share new and old posts;
-- Choose the time between posts.
+- Choose the time between posts;
-- Choose the number of posts to share.
+- Choose the number of posts to share;
-- Use hashtags to focus on topics.
+- Use hashtags to focus on topics;
-- Include links back to your site.
+- Include links back to your site;
-- Exclude categories
+- Exclude categories;
-- Exclude specific posts.
+- Exclude specific posts;
-- Integrated with Google Analytics.
+- Integration with Google Analytics;
-- Compatible with URL Shortners.
+- Compatible with URL Shortners;
-- WP to Twitter
+- WP to Twitter.

-> ### Why to upgrade to PRO ?
+> ### Why to upgrade to PRO?

 > Using the <a rel="nofollow" href="http://revive.social/plugins/revive-old-post/">PRO version</a> of the plugin you will unleash the most important functionality : images in tweets .
 Using those your RT/CTR will go crazy.

-> Other notable features :
+> Other notable features:

 > * Multiple Social Accounts
 > * Custom Post Types support